jorisvandenbossche/DS-python-data-analysis/setup.md

 For more detailed instructions to install Anaconda, check the [Windows](https://docs.anaconda.com/anaconda/install/windows/), [Mac](https://docs.anaconda.com/anaconda/install/mac-os/) or [linux](https://docs.anaconda.com/anaconda/install/linux/) installation tutorial.

 **Note:** When you are already familiar to the command line and Python environments you could opt to use Miniconda instead of Anaconda and download it from <https://conda.io/miniconda.html>.
 The main difference is that Anaconda provides a graphical user interface (Anaconda navigator) and a whole lot of scientific packages (e.g <https://docs.anaconda.com/anaconda/packages/py3.6_win-64/>) when installing, whereas for Miniconda the user needs to install all packages using the command line.
-On the other hand, Miniconda requires less disc space.
-By choosing Miniconda, create the lesson environment using the [environment file](https://github.com/jorisvandenbossche/DS-python-data-analysis/blob/master/environment.yml): `conda env create -f environment.yml`
+On the other hand, Miniconda requires less disk space.

 #### Option 2: I have installed Anaconda  earlier